haleymoore/cincinnati-creative-community/README.md

 <li>Harassing photography or recording, including logging online activity for harassment purposes.</li>
 <li>Sustained disruption of discussion.</li>
 <li>Unwelcome sexual attention.</li>
-<li>Pattern of inappropriate social contact, such as requesting/assuming inappropriate levels of intimacy with others
+<li>Pattern of inappropriate social contact, such as requesting/assuming inappropriate levels of intimacy with others.</li>
 <li>Continued one-on-one communication after requests to cease.</li>
 <li>Deliberate “outing” of any aspect of a person’s identity without their consent except as necessary to protect vulnerable people from intentional abuse.</li>
 <li>Publication of non-harassing private communication.</li>
 </ul>

-<ul>Cincinnati Creative Community prioritizes marginalized people’s safety over privileged people’s comfort.
-RESPONSE TEAM reserves the right not to act on complaints regarding:</ul>
+<strong><ul>Cincinnati Creative Community prioritizes marginalized people’s safety over privileged people’s comfort.
+RESPONSE TEAM reserves the right not to act on complaints regarding:</ul></strong>

 <li>‘Reverse’ -isms, including ‘reverse racism,’ ‘reverse sexism,’ and ‘cisphobia’</li>
 <li>Reasonable communication of boundaries, such as “leave me alone,” “go away,” or “I’m not discussing this with you.”</li>